anehra-15/Bank-Loan-Approval-Predictor/README.md

 - Removed unwanted columns such as zip code and person_id.
 - Removed row items with negative value in year of experience, as it cannot be less than zero.
 - Checked for missing data, outliers.
-- Exploratory Data Analysis
+- Exploratory Data Analysis.
-- CorrelaƟon plot.
+- Correlation plot.
+- PCA.
 - We found that the data was unbalanced with 90% and 10% cases of No and Yes respectively.
 - Analyzing the relationship between the descriptors and target variables using different plots.
 - To resolve data imbalance, we performed SMOTE analysis.